CONTACT: John Pollard

 Legislative & Communications Director

-State receives federal approval to open a Minnesota health insurance exchange
+State receives $42.5 million federal grant to advance development of Minnesota-made health insurance exchange

-Exchange gives Minnesotans a place to find affordable, high quality health coverage
+Exchange gives Minnesotans a place to find affordable, high quality health care options.

-The Exchange is a one-stop health insurance marketplace where individuals, families and small employers will be able to get quality health coverage at a fair price.
-The Exchange will empower more than 1 million Minnesotans to choose the health insurance they need at a price they can afford, saving $1 billion every year on health care costs.
-It will facilitate enrollment in public health care programs and private insurance products, provide premium tax credits to lower the cost of health insurance for individuals and small businesses, and allow Minnesotans to shop and compare between insurance products.
+More than 1 million Minnesotans are expected to access quality, affordable health insurance through Minnesota’s Health Insurance Exchange, saving $1 billion every year on health care costs.
+The exchange will serve the needs of individuals and small employers.
+It will facilitate enrollment in public health insurance and private insurance products, calculate eligibility for tax credits and allow Minnesotans to shop and compare between insurance products.
 The Exchange will also provide information on quality of health insurers and health care providers.

 Enrollment in the Minnesota Health Insurance Exchange begins October 1, 2013.
-For more information about the new online health insurance marketplace, how it will benefit Minnesota consumers and businesses, and how to provide input or learn more about the stakeholder process visit www.mn.gov/HealthInsuranceExchange.
+For more information about the new online health insurance marketplace, how it will benefit Minnesota consumers and businesses, and how to provide input or learn more about the stakeholder process visit the Minnesota Health Insurance Exchange website.